Ibecame a Catholic in 1973. I converted to Catholicism about thirty years later.

 “You mean . . . more universal?
 How the heck do you do that?”

-I chose the title for this column, because I imagine something epic – if you can picture a Hollywood poster with giant letters carved from stone – because I like to think there’s some Odysseus in me.
+I chose the title for this column, because I imagine something epic – if you can picture a Hollywood poster with giant letters apparently carved from stone – because I like to think there’s some Odysseus in me.
 In all of us.
 Or, better: Augustine.

 But it’s not the journey that matters but the destination: Salvation.
 I became a Catholic because of liturgy, because of beauty, because of history – all that.
-But I also “poped” because, in my experience, here was the only Christian literature and the only Christian people to employ the word Incarnation.
+But I also “poped” because, in my experience, here was the only Christian literature and the only Christian people to so often and so consistently employ the word Incarnation.
 I already knew Jesus as the Son who rose from the dead and will return – that’s all Protestant doctrine.
 But what was news to me was this: “God from God, Light from Light, true God from true God.”
 And for years and years, not a day went by when I didn’t think about that . . . and not a day when I didn’t ignore it too.
 The world has so often seemed a place marked off by yellow tape.
-We’re living in the aftermath of some calamity.
+We’re always living in the aftermath of some calamity.
 Who’s to blame here?
 Am I?
 What a puzzle!

 And while I was back in my old hometown I went to Mass every day in the neighborhood Catholic church I never attended as a kid.
-I loved it immediately (and there are plenty of R.C. churches I dislike with equal alacrity), and one morning a priest spoke about a nineteenth-century saint of whom I’d not heard, Sharbel Makhlouf, a Lebanese Marionite, who became a hermit and who was devoted to our Lady and to the Eucharist, but who as a child was thought too doltish ever to amount to anything.
+I loved it immediately (and there are plenty of R.C. churches I dislike with equal alacrity), and one morning a priest spoke about a nineteenth-century saint of whom I’d not yet heard, Sharbel Makhlouf, a Lebanese Marionite, who became a hermit and who was devoted to our Lady and to the Eucharist, but who as a child was thought too doltish ever to amount to anything.
 The priest said:

 “His life proves that the human person is a mystery to be admired and not a puzzle to be solved.”

 There you go.
 That’s why I’m a Catholic.
-And the conversion continues . . .
+And the conversion continues . . . as does the mystery.